baloise/resteasy-test/README.md

 # Usage
 To use ResteasyTest, you need to include [ResteasyTest.java](https://raw.githubusercontent.com/niiku/resteasy-test/master/src/main/java/io/nikio/jaxrs/ResteasyTest.java) in your maven module where you want to test a JAX-RS resource.

-To test a JAX-RS endpoint, create a test class and inherit the now included `ResteasyTest.java` class and override the method `configureResource()` to add an instance of your REST endpoint to ResteasyTest.
+To test a JAX-RS endpoint, create a test class and inherit the now included `ResteasyTest.java` class.
+Override the method `configureResource()` to add an instance of your REST endpoint to ResteasyTest.
 ```
 public class RestEndpointTest extends ResteasyTest {
     @Override